saadProgram/Medical-Image-Segmentation-SonographyUsing-Deep-Learning/README.md

 This project demonstrated **deep learning-based medical image segmentation** using U-Net.
 The model performed well on the training set but required **manual debugging** to fix submission errors. **Future work** can focus on **better regularization, dynamic thresholding, and improved architectures** to enhance segmentation quality.

 🔥 **This was a great learning experience in deep learning, segmentation, and Kaggle-style competitions!** 🚀

----

-The text is identical to your original document, preserving all formatting, bullet points, and content exactly as provided.